quozd/awesome-dotnet/README.md

 * [AvalonEdit](https://github.com/icsharpcode/AvalonEdit) - The WPF-based text editor component used in SharpDevelop
 * [XWT](https://github.com/mono/xwt) - A cross-platform UI toolkit for creating desktop applications with .NET and Mono
 * [Gtk#](https://github.com/mono/gtk-sharp) - Gtk# is a Mono/.NET binding to the cross platform Gtk+ GUI toolkit and the foundation of most GUI apps built with Mono
+* [Eto.Forms](https://github.com/picoe/Eto) - Cross platform GUI framework for desktop and mobile applications in .NET and Mono

 ## HTML and CSS